axeluhl/sailing-analytics/wiki/coursecreation/course-templates-and-configuration.md

 We defined the model for course templating and configuration.
 In addition the various model elements have defined masterdata and other properties.

-## Mark template have the following properties
+## Mark templates have the following properties

 A mark template defines the appearance of a mark in a regatta independent representation.
 Mark templates represent marks in the waypoint sequence of a course template.